-It is important that semen samples are analysed quickly after production, as sperm begin to die quite rapidly outside the body.
-Deliver your sample as quickly as possible, at most within 1 ½ hours of production.
+If your sample is produced off site, tt is important that semen samples are analysed quickly after production, as sperm begin to die quite rapidly outside the body.
+Deliver your sample as quickly as possible, at most within an hour of production.

 Keep the sample warm by carrying it upright in an inside pocket, but not keeping it too hot.
 Please label the container CLEARLY with your name and date of birth, and the date and time the sample was produced.

-Results The results should be available within a few days of the test.
+Results The result should be available within a few days of the test.
 Occasionally the test needs to be repeated if the results are abnormal.

 What is a Basic Semen Analysis?

 The test involves the microscopic examination of semen to assess the concentration, motility and the morphology of the sperm against the 2010 World Health Organisation reference values.
 In addition to this we also look for the presence of anti-sperm antibodies which may affect mobility of the sperm.

 This is also known as ‘sperm count’ and is a measure of how many million sperm are present in each mL of your semen sample.
 The World Health Organisation suggests that a normal semen sample should contain at least 15 million sperm per mL.